JKHeadley/rest-hapi/README.md

 [Back to top](#readme-contents)

 ## Validation
-Query validation in the rest-hapi framework is implemented with [Joi](https://github.com/hapijs/joi).
+Query validation in the rest-hapi framework is implemented with [joi](https://github.com/hapijs/joi).
-This includes validation of headers, query parameters, payloads, and responses.
-Joi validation models are based primarily off of each model's field properties.
-Below is a list of mongoose field properties and their Joi equivalent within rest-hapi:
+This includes validation of headers, query parameters, payloads, and responses.  joi validation models are based primarily off of each model's field properties.
+Below is a list of mongoose field properties and their joi equivalent within rest-hapi:

 - type: ObjectId    ::      Joi.objectId() (via [joi-objectid](https://www.npmjs.com/package/joi-objectid))
 - type: Boolean     ::      Joi.bool()